HELSENORGE

 This means that our main goal is to contribute with increased knowledge and understanding of substance use and addiction disorders, as well as to develop and improve treatment for patients.
 RusForsk will stimulate and create high-quality research that can be published in international peer-reviewed journals, and have projects that receive external funding.
 The research section will collaborate with both and external partners.

-3. All projects must have user participation.
+3. All projects must have user representation.

 The research at RusForsk shall benefit the patients.
 Therefore, user representation is a prerequisite in all of RusForsk's projects.
 User representatives are involved in all phases of RusForsk projects, including planning and implementation, analysis, writing and reviewing, and dissemination fof results.